 - Go to step 3

-Obviously, this program will loop forever.
-You can stop it after it reaches an arbitrary number of loop (generations), after the fitness reaches an arbitrary level (though bear in mind that the program might get stuck in a dead-end and never reach this level), or until a genome is undefeated for an arbitrary number of generations.
+As written here, the program will loop forever.
+You can stop it after it reaches an arbitrary number of loops (generations), after the fitness reaches an arbitrary level (though bear in mind that the program might get stuck in a dead-end and never reach this level), or until a genome is undefeated for an arbitrary number of generations.

 The image genome